 The Family Work System will help your family establish order and manage chore time so that your family has more time for all of the other things that make a house a home.
 This product features color-coded, pre-labeled chore tickets and pouches to manage all chores in the home, yard and vehicles.

 Our Audio Presentations represent the best thoughts, experience and wisdom of many experienced parents, educators and business owners.
 We hope you will enjoy listening and learning.
 We know that you and your family will benefit greatly from these valuable presentations.

 Meet Diann Jeppson, Family Education Coach

 Diann Jeppson is wholeheartedly engaged in the grand adventure of family centered education.
 She is the owner of FamilyEducationCoach.com.
 Her personal interests include history, literature, civics, education, music, parliamentary procedure, entrepreneurship and homesteading.
 She and her husband Adam live in Mount Pleasant, a small Central-Utah town in a secluded high-mountain desert valley.
 Adam is the town gunsmith.
-Adam and Diann have four delightful daughters, two handsome sons-in-law and five terrific little grandchildren.
+Adam and Diann have four delightful daughters, two handsome sons-in-law and six terrific little grandchildren.
 Connect with Diann personally on Facebook.
 View Diann’s work and service experience profile on LinkedIn.